 How Marianjoy Rehabilitation Hospital Creates a Healing Environment

 Gardens are good for you.
 Research shows that spending time among nature helps boost your immune system, and can actually reduce pain.
-It’s no wonder that patients and visitors are drawn to the calming effects of the 60-acre wooded grounds at Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, ranked 11th most beautiful hospital in the United States in 2017 according to Soliant Health.
+It’s no wonder that patients and visitors are drawn to the calming effects of the 60-acre wooded grounds at Northwestern Medicine Marianjoy Rehabilitation Hospital, ranked 11th most beautiful hospital in the United States in 2017 according to Soliant Health.

 The campus features several therapeutic gardens, as well as walking paths and a full-size labyrinth that are part of the holistic approach to care that considers mental, physical and spiritual needs.
 Around the campus grounds, plants were deliberately chosen that are indigenous to the area, and landscaping was designed with careful consideration to the healing effects of nature.
 To provide a bright, open and inviting environment inside the hospital, patient rooms offer floor to ceiling windows that provide views of the surrounding prairie, woods and gardens.